-FIELD NAME Information FILE/EMAIL MESSAGE SAMPLE URL SAMPLE Submission details Basic data fields (such as Logged, File name, and Type) extracted from the raw logs Basic data fields (such as Logged, URL, Source IP and port, and Destination IP and port) extracted from the raw logs Note Deep Discovery Analyzer may have normalized the URL.
-Sample ID (SHA-1) Child files, if available, contained sample in or generated from the submitted The IP address of the node that p processed the sample • The Raw Logs link shows all the data fields in the raw logs
+FIELD NAME Infor MATION FIELD NAME FILE/EMAIL MESSAGE SAMPLE URL SAMPLE Submission details Basic data fields (such as Logged, File name, and Type) extracted from the raw logs Basic data fields (such as Logged, URL, Source IP and port, and Destination IP and port) extracted from the raw logs Note Deep Discovery Analyzer may have normalized the URL.
+Sample ID (SHA-1) Child files, if available, contained sample l in or generated from the submitted The IP address of the node that p processed the sample • The Raw Logs link shows all the data fields in the raw logs

 FIELD NAME Information

 FIELD NAME FILE/EMAIL MESSAGE SAMPLE URL SAMPLE

-Notable characteristics The categories of notable characteristics that the sample exhibits, which can be any or all of the following:
+Notable characteristics The categories of notable charact which can be any or all of the foll

 Anti-security, self-preservati on

-Autostart or other system re configuration
+Autostart or other system re- configuration

 Deception, social engineering ng

 File drop, download, sharing g, or replication

 Hijack, redirection, or data t heft

 Malformed, defective, or wit h known malware traits

 Process, service, or memory object change

 Rootkit, cloaking

 Suspicious network or mess aging activity

-A number link that, when opened characteristics d, shows the actual notable
+A number link that, when opened characteristics l, shows the actual notable

-Other A table that shows the following infor mation about other log submissions:
+Other A table that shows the following information about other log sub mation about other log submissions:

-submission logs S Logged
+submission logs • Logged

 • Protocol

 • Direction

 Source IP

 Source Host Name

 Destination IP

 Destination Host Name

+MITRE ATT&CK TM Framework A list of MITRE ATT&CK TM tactics and to view more information on the MITRE v

-FIELD NAME Information FIELD NAME FILE/EMAIL MESSAGE SAMPLE URL SAMPLE Report The PDF icon ( links to a downloadable PDF report and the HTML icon Investigation package Download links to a password-protected investigation package that you can download to perform additional investigations.
-For details, see Investigation Package on page 4-30 .
+FIELD NAME Information FIELD NAME FILE/EMAIL MESSAGE SAMPLE URL SAMPLE Report The PDF icon ([X]) links to a download (including) links to an interactive HTML report Note An unclickable link means then Mouseover the link to view deta e were errors during simulation. ails about the error.
+Investigation package Download links to a password-protected investigation package that you can download to perform additional investigations.
+For details, see Investigation Package on page 4-28 .
 Global intelligence View in Threat Connect is a link that The page contains detailed information